friends-of-presta/security-advisories/_posts/2023-09-08-compromised-install-dir.md

 ### Why is my renamed install directory link is known ?

-We have seen scan from bots that try to access several CMS know sensible directory.
+We have seen scan from bots that try to access several CMS known sensible directories.
-The following list is not exhaustive but give an example of directory scanned
+The following list is not exhaustive but give an example of directories scanned

 ```
 __install